daviswhitehead/shayr-app/src/redux/README.md

 - `status` _string_ ["pending", "accepted", "rejected"] -- The current friendship status.
 - `updatedAt` _timestamp_
 - `userIds` _Array\<string\>_ -- The list of userIds involved in a friendship object.
+- `isLoaded` _boolean_ -- Let's the app know when the user's friends are finished loading.

 ## routing